-In the case of high political risk (as in Ukraine), deal protection would entail security agreements - with the collateral or "crown jewels" (e.g., IT rights, spectrum rights) placed in a U.S. bankruptcy remote entity (e.g., "LicenseCo").
-Investor recourse would then be to a U.S. entity, with transfer of IP or other Ukrainian assets approved by Ukrainian authorities.
+- In the case of high political risk (as in Ukraine), deal protection would entail security agreements - with the collateral or "crown jewels" (e.g., IT rights, spectrum rights) placed in a U.S. bankruptcy remote entity (a "LicenseCo").
+Investor recourse would then be to a familiar U.S. entity (typically a Delaware corporation) with transfer of IP or other Ukrainian assets approved by Ukrainian authorities.
 Complicated - but could be done.